OscarDS/pymemdyn/README.md

 - Tuesday, June 23, 2015

-Implemented Ballesteros-Weinstein based pair-distance restraints using the NMR-type heaviside potential function implemented in *GROMACS*.
+Implemented Ballesteros-Weinstein based pair-distance restraints using the NMR-type piecewise potential function implemented in *GROMACS*.
 The set of restraints depends on a list of tuples called bwpairs which can be defined in any way the user desires.
 In out case we are using the Venkatrakrishnan et al. conserved contact network.
 New reports for *RMSD* on c-alpha atoms and  per